 Dr Clare Narrod is the Director of the Risk Analysis program at JIFSAN and leads the monitoring and impact effort associated with the evaluation of JIFSAN's capacity building efforts.
 She received her Ph.D. in Energy Management and Environmental Policy in 1997 and a Master's Degree in International Development and Appropriate Technology both from the University of Pennsylvania.
 From 1998-2000 she served as an American Association for the Advancement of Science Risk Analysis Fellow at USDA.
-Prior to coming to JIFSAN, she was at the International Food Policy Research Institute where she conducted research to improve food and water safety along the value chains of poor producers.
-In the past, she worked at the Office of Risk Assessment and Cost-Benefit Analysis of the United States Department of Agriculture and at the Food and Agriculture Organization.
-She has also consulted for the World Bank and the Inter-American Institute for Cooperation on Agriculture.
-Recent research interests have been to identify cost-effective aflatoxin and avian flu risk reduction measures for economically disadvantaged producers in developing countries, and understanding the role of public-private partnerships in improving market access for the poor.
-Currently she is working to develop metrics to evaluate the impact of JIFSAN's food safety train-the-trainers programs.
+Prior to coming to JIFSAN she worked at the International Food Policy Research Institute, the United States Department of Agriculture, and at the Food and Agriculture Organization.
+She has consulted for the World Bank and the Inter-American Institute for Cooperation on Agriculture.
 She has field experience in Brazil, China, Costa Rica, Ethiopia, Ghana, India, Indonesia, Kenya, Nigeria, Thailand, Mali, Mexico, Vietnam, and Zambia.
 She has taught in Colombia, China, India, Malaysia, Russia, and the US.

 Jim Rushing currently works with JIFSAN as the Manager of International Training Programs.
 He retired from Clemson University in 2008 where he held the rank of Professor and Center Director at the Coastal Research and Education Center in Charleston, SC.
 After retiring he worked almost two years as the Vice President one of the largest fruit and vegetable production companies in the U.S.